mui/base-ui/CONTRIBUTING.md

 - If a feature is being added:
   - If the result was already achievable with the core library, you've explained why this feature needs to be added to the core.
   - If this is a common use case, you've added an example to the documentation.
 - If adding new features or modifying existing ones, you've included tests to confirm the new behavior.
-You can read more about our test setup in our test [README](https://github.com/mui/material-ui/blob/HEAD/test/README.md).
+You can read more about our test setup in our test [README](https://github.com/mui/base-ui/blob/HEAD/test/README.md).
 - If props were added or prop types were changed, you've updated the TypeScript declarations.
-- If submitting a new component, you've added it to the [lab](https://github.com/mui/material-ui/tree/HEAD/packages/mui-lab).
 - The branch is not [behind its target branch](https://github.community/t/branch-10-commits-behind/2403).

 We will only merge a PR when all tests pass.